dalonsoa/scientific_computing/Exercises_R/Intro_to_R_exercises.md

 ```

-# VECTORS
+# VECTOR

-The first data type we are going to work with is the vector data type.
+The first data type we are going to work with is the vector.
 Remember that there were 6 different types of vectors:
 * Logical
 * Numeric
 * Integer